tensorflow/community/rfcs/20190829-tfx-container-component-execution.md

 ### Python DSL experience

-In order to use container base component in TFX DSL, user needs to do following steps.
+In order to use container base component in TFX DSL, user needs follow these steps.
 Step 1 and Step 2 follow the DSL extension proposed by the other RFC (https://github.com/tensorflow/community/pull/146).

-#### Step 1: Defines container based component by `ExecutorContainerSpec`
+#### Step 1: Define the container based component by `ExecutorContainerSpec`

 ```python
 class MyContainerBasedExampleGen(BaseComponent):